 If you are comfortable making minor repairs to your home, then installing a set of weather instruments should not be a challenge.
 Instruments that require power are supplied with a low-voltage AC adaptor that plugs into a standard wall outlet.
 Wind instruments will be most accurate when their sensors are installed on a rooftop or some other elevation.
 If you are comfortable climbing a ladder and/or standing on your roof, you can likely do the job.
 If you are not comfortable with any of the installation requirements, you should seek the service of a professional to install the instruments in your home.

-Repair Your Instrument
+Repairing Your Weather Instrument

 Can Maximum repair my weather instrument?

-Yes we can!
+Yes, we can!
 You may return your instrument to our factory at any time, for service.
 We can repair your current or legacy instruments and restore them back to factory specifications.

 How long will the repair take?

-We strive to repair and return all instruments as quickly as we are able.
+We strive to repair and return all weather instruments as quickly as we are able.
 There are times when an instrument could require more testing, which will prolong service time.
 Under normal circumstances, you can expect to hear from one of our technicians within 3 business days of Maximum’s receipt of the instrument.

 Can I repair the instrument myself?